e45lee/artifact-boolean-algebras/README.md

   - This is the VSCode extension for Flix, used if opening the container in VSCode.
 - flix.jar
-  - This is the built jar of flix-source.
+  - This is the built jar of flix-compiler-source.
 The `flix ..` command is just shorthand for `java -jar flix.jar`.

 # Hardware Dependencies